marquesdavi/ips-api/README.md

 :warning: **This project is still in the development phase.
 In the coming days, new features will be added and better documentation.**

-## Used technologies and libraries:
+## Used technologies and libraries :books:
 - Python
 - Django
 - Django Rest Framework